AbhishekSharma6903/File_Content_Translator/README.md

 Using Python, Translate the content of a file into your preferable language !

 ### Python Module Used : translate PyPi
-{Translate is a simple but powerful translation tool written in python with with support for multiple translation providers}
+-Translate is a simple but powerful translation tool written in python with with support for multiple translation providers

 ### INSTALLATION :
 ![image](https://github.com/AbhishekSharma6903/File_Content_Translator/assets/99632495/d7a1b23c-f01c-4ec3-838f-a9ef7b93da67)